-- compensatory plantings take time before they can provide the food resource that the removed trees provided - proposals for compensatory plantings may not necessarily be in the most appropriate location in terms of longer-term koala management objectives - compensatory plantings cannot be guaranteed in perpetuity, particularly if undertaken on lands that do not have a secure conservation tenure - 4. there is no supervision of planting to ensure that the planting succeeds over time
+- compensatory plantings take time before they can provide the equivalent food resources that the removed trees provided - 2. proposals for compensatory plantings may not necessarily be in the most appropriate location in terms of longer-term koala management objectives - compensatory plantings cannot be guaranteed in perpetuity, particularly if undertaken on lands that do not have a secure conservation tenure - 4. there is no management of plantings to ensure that the planting succeeds over time